derrickaw/NetworkRTP/README.md

   *P: the UDP port number of NetEmu
 #### Commands
 Command: "window W"
-  *Set the maximum receiver’s window-size at the FxA-Server
+  *Set the maximum receiver's window-size at the FxA-Server
   *W: The window-size (in segments).

 Command: "terminate"